mvolkmann/blog/src/dart.md

 print(epoch); // 1970-01-01 00:00:00.000Z
 ```

+There isn't an easy way to create `DateTime` objects
+for timezones other than the local one and UTC.

 The `DateTime.parse` constructor takes a string
 that matches a subset of ISO 8601 of the standard.
 Examples include `'1961-04-16 10:19:00'` (local time zone),